Quick Answer: Based on our experience, the surface of a refinished tub can last 3 1/2 years. However, it can last longer, as detailed below.

 Year 3 to 3.5: Nick Enlarges

 As the months go by, water slowly expands the size of the nick until it is about 3" long and 1" wide.
-Unless I patch this nick, it will continue expanding.
+Unless you patch this nick, it will continue expanding.

-Even though patching is a viable option, I decide to refinish the entire tub.
-I use a do-it-yourself kit to refinish the bathtub by myself over a weekend.
+Even though patching is a viable option, you decide to refinish the entire tub.
+You can use a do-it-yourself kit to refinish the bathtub over a weekend.

 Can you make your refinished tub last longer?
 Absolutely.
 With better care, you can extend its lifespan to 5 years, maybe more.
 Avoid the abrasive cleaners to retain the gloss.

-While I'm not sure how you can do it, also avoid dropping anything onto the tub, as illustrated by my situation.
+If you can also somehow avoid dropping anything onto the tub, that will also help.
 Metal razors and shaving mirrors definitely will nick your tub coating.
 Use smaller bottles of shampoo and body wash that won't damage the surface if dropped.